 Confronted with the empty expanse of the Rountree-Vick memorial ground, Howell undertook an exhaustive search of death certificates filed in the Wilson County registrar’s office, abstracting all that gave “Rountree cemetery,” “Vick cemetery,” or “paupers cemetery” as the place of burial.
 An examination of the resulting list makes clear that these burials were in Rountree, Vick and Odd Fellows cemeteries, which are contiguous, but separately owned, graveyards.
 And the list is incomplete.

 Vick and Odd Fellows cemeteries were in use by the late 1800s, and Rountree by 1900.
-However, the overwhelming majority of burials listed in this volume date from the 1940s.
-(Rest Haven was the city’s primary black cemetery thereafter.)
-There are a smattering of burials from the late 1930s, the 1950s and even the 1960s.
-Because North Carolina did not require death certificates until 1914, and death certificates did not list burial locations with specificity until around World War II, the first forty or so years of burials in these cemeteries are difficult to chronicle.
+Rest Haven, established in the mid-1930s, became the city’s primary black cemetery in the 1940s.
+The overwhelming majority of burials listed for Rountree-Vick in this volume date from the 1940s.
+There are a smattering of burials from the late 1930s, the 1950s, and even 1960 and 1961.
+However, because North Carolina did not require death certificates until 1914, and death certificates did not list burial locations with specificity until around World War II, the first forty or so years of burials in Rountree, Vick, and Odd Fellows are difficult to chronicle.

 Interested in purchasing a copy of Howell’s volume?
 You can order one at http://www.wcgs.org.